8+ Workflow Examples from Different Industries

 What are the 5 steps of workflow?

-The 5 steps of workflow are like a recipe for getting things done smoothly.
-First, you figure out what needs to be done.
-Then, you decide who’s going to do each task.
-Next, you set up a clear path for the work to follow.
-After that, you actually do the work.
-Finally, you look back and see how it all went.
-It’s like planning a road trip, driving it, and then thinking about how to make the next one even better!
+The 5-step workflow is a kind of a recipe for smoothly getting stuff done.
+First you determine what must be done.
+Then, you figure out who’s doing what.
+Next, you lay the groundwork for the work to blossom.
+Then you finally do some work.
+Finally, you turn around and you see how it all worked out.
+It’s just like planning a road trip, taking that road trip and then contemplating how to make the next one better!

 How do you write a workflow?